-He learned and recieved certrification before it was named Hankido.
+He learned and received certification before it was named Hankido.

-Kuk Sa Neem refered to it as Moo Sul Chae Jo which translates
+Kuk Sa Neem referred to it as Moo Sul Chae Jo which translates

 Martial Art Floor Exercises

 Marshall Gagne, Grandmaster Jae Ok Myong, Grandmaster Marshall Johnson and unknown.

 Grandmaster Marshall Johnson was a friend of Grandmaster Gagne, he passed away, he was a great martial artist.